Make one of the classic holiday side dishes using fresh green beans, mushrooms and half and half with this Semi-Homemade Green Bean Casserole.

 Add the beans back into the pot along with 1 c. fried onions; mix well.
 Place in an oven safe baking dish and bake at 350 degrees F for about 20 minutes; then place the remaining fried onions on top and bake for an additional 5 minutes until golden brown and bubbly.

-This Semi-Homemade Green Bean Casserole was so good; I think it was even better than using the canned and frozen ingredients.
+This take on the classic French’s Green Bean Casserole was SOO good; I think it was even better than using the canned and frozen ingredients.
 It had a much fresher flavor.
 I did get to enjoy these the night I made them, but they were even better reheated the next day.

 The best part about this recipe is that you can prepare it the night before by omitting the last step of adding the remaining fried onions.
 Allow to cool, cover and refrigerate.